-At dockside, when the boat is connected to shore power, the battery charger maintains the charge on the house and engine batteries.
-When operating on the optional generator, the on-board battery charger must be "ON" to maintain charge of the house battery.
-The generator charging system does not generate enough current to keep up with the electrical demand on the house battery.
+At dockside, when the boat is connected to shore power, the battery chargers maintain the charge on the engine, house, electronics and bow thruster batteries.
+When operating on the generator, the engine and house battery chargers must be on to maintain charge to the batteries.

-The wires that supply DC charging current to the batteries are protected by an internal fuse in the battery charger and three circuit breakers, one for each battery bank output wire.
+The wires that supply DC charging current to the batteries are protected by an internal fuse in the battery chargers and three circuit breakers, one for each battery bank output wire.
 The breakers protect the DC charging circuit from the batteries to the charger.
-They are located on the DC distribution panel.
+They are located on the DC MDP.
 Push to reset the breakers.
 The internal fuses in the charger protect the DC charging circuit from the charger to the batteries.